ezyxo22ooo59/DS-in-Finance/README.md

 # DS in Finance and Insurance

-## Final Projecct: Comprehensive Housing Price Prediction in Daegu Using Machine Learning Models
+## Final Projecct: Comprehensive Housing Price Prediction in Daegu Using Machine Learning Models Summary

+(See detail in project report)

 ### Introduction
 The primary objective of this project was to analyze and predict apartment prices in Daegu, South Korea, over a decade (2007-2017).
 With economic and population growth, the fluctuation in housing prices has become a significant concern.
 The dataset comprises 1.4 million observations with 29 potential factors influencing housing prices.